Nullius in verba? Surely you are joking, Mr. Hooke! (or Why cultural cognition is not a bias, part 1)

 The amount of information it is useful for any individual to accept as true is gazillions of times larger the amount she can herself establish as true by valid and reliable methods (even if she cheats and takes the Royal Society’s word for it that science’s methods for ascertaining what’s true are the only valid and reliable ones).

 This point is true, moreover, not just for “ordinary members of the public.”
 It goes for scientists, too.

 In 2011, three physicists won the Nobel Prize “for the discovery of the accelerating expansion of the Universe through observations of distant supernovae.”
 But the only reason they knew what they (with the help of dozens of others who helped collect and analyze their data) were “observing” in their experiments even counted as evidence of the Universe expanding was that they accepted as true the scientific discoveries of countless previous scientists whose experiments they could never hope to replicate—indeed, whose understanding of why their experiments signified anything at all these three didn’t have time to acquire and thus simply took as given.

 Scientists, like everyone else, are able to know what is known to science only by taking others’ words for it.
 There’s no way around this.
 It is a consequence of our being individuals, each with his or her own separate brain.

 What’s important, if one wants to know more than a pitiful amount, is not to avoid taking anyone’s word for it.
-It’s to be sure “take it on the word” only of people who truly know what they are talking about.
+It’s to be sure to “take it on the word” of only those people who truly know what they are talking about.